 Relying on global IoT connectivity can also help optimise and reduce charging stations' costs.
 It can ensure that charging bays are filled as often as possible and provide insight into where new stations should be deployed.

 Charging stations can provide payment options via a POS terminal, ensuring a stable revenue stream from charging vehicles.
 By contrast, stations with unreliable or no connection may not generate the intended revenue or straight out provide a bad experience, if the user cannot access the payment options and charge.

 One of the core benefits of global IoT connectivity for the EV charging station market is asset monitoring.

 Real-time data is an important aspect of predictive analytics.
 Connected stations can send information on the current station state – taken or in stand-by, on the grid condition – is the station online or off or on any ongoing software or hardware issues that can troubleshoot remotely.
 Owners and manufacturers can monitor the state of each station and prevent problems, reducing operational costs from emergency downtime.

-How JT IoT can assist you with better EV charging deployment
+How Velos IoT can assist you with better EV charging deployment

 Velos IoT has provided businesses with cutting-edge IoT solutions for years, and our experts and global connectivity are prepared to support the budding EV charging station sector.
 With connectivity management and control through a single platform, our customers can easily access the features and information they need most.